 For the first point, these benchmarks can be any that have been already used by the community, such as FERET, FRGC, LFW, FDDB, etc.

-Paper Formatting: Papers are limited to eight pages.
-Please use the ICCV author kit to format the papers.
+Paper Formatting: Papers are limited to 10 pages.
+Please use the ECCV workshop author kit to format the papers.

 Blind review: Reviewing will be double blind.
-Please see the ICCV author kit for detailed explanations of how to ensure this.
+Please see the ECCV workshop author kit for detailed explanations of how to ensure this.